indiqusdocs/yntraa/docs/Subscribers/Storage/BlockVolumes/DetailsofBlockVolumes/Operations.md

 To view all available Block Volume operations, navigate to the **Storage**, select the **Block Volumes** and access the **Operations** tab.

-Yntraa cloud platform provides the options to perform the following operations on Block Volumes:
+Yntraa Cloud provides the options to perform the following operations on Block Volumes:

 - **Detach From Instance** -
 	Use this option to detach this Volume from its Instance.